-I did manufacturing at the Coca-Cola company in my internship during one of my undergraduate semesters.
-There was a lot of procedures to follow and I learnt that it was not good to cut corners.
+I did manufacturing at the Coca-Cola company during my internship during one of my undergraduate semesters.
+There were a lot of procedures to follow, and I learnt that it was not good to cut corners.
 The best part of the internship was learning how things can go wrong when we do not follow the proper protocols.
 The worst part of the internship was that we had a lot of good food for our meals and we put on a lot of weight!

 In NTU I was the champion for Hey, Gorgeous and was later scouted by a manager from a modelling agency; they asked if I was interested in modelling.
 Since I had spare time to kill I thought to myself why not since the opportunity would allow me to gain experience and some allowance for myself.
 I also had to learn how to manage my time well, to juggle and compromise during examination times and when I am less busy.
 Or do more modelling jobs during the holidays.

 The most memorable part of my modelling gigs was my very first fashion show at the Orchard fashion show.
 I was quite nervous as it was my first show since signing the contract.
 Throughout the whole stretch of Orchard road, my face was stern-looking as I was told that I had to look fierce.
 My family was wondering what had happened to me as I looked so fierce.
 I wanted to get it over and done with.
 The least memorable or the worse experience was when I was in Taipei, when I had to prepare for winter outfits for the Esquire magazine.
 As we had to do it during summer, the temperature at Dan Shui was boiling, and I had to wear so many knitted layers.
 Perspiration was tricking down my whole face.
 My clothes were wet as I was perspiring all over.
 It was not the best experience, but it is part and parcel of my job.

 2) What is your greatest takeaway from school life?